Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Drill exercises on the spot: turns right, left, around.

-Right - one - two; to the left - one - two; around - one - two.
+To the right - one - two; to the left - one - two; around - one - two.

 Walking:

-In motion around the hall:
+While moving around the hall:

-- race walking (guide more often step)
+- race walking (guiding step more often)

 10-15 sec.